eiffel-community/eiffel/eiffel-syntax-and-usage/compositions-and-validity-checking.md

 ![alt text](./composition-build-dependency-example.png "Dependency Checking Example")

 Here composition C2 is legal, but C1 is not.
-The reason is that B1 requires "com.example:a:[1.1.0,)" (that is, version 1.1.0 or later).
+The reason is that B1 requires version "[1.1.0,)" of com.example:a (that is, version 1.1.0 or later).
 In composition C1 there is no such artifact, but in composition C2 there is.

 ### Checking Backend Implementation Validity
 In this example we imagine a microservice setup.
 The service interface I has no implementation itself - instead it requires one or more implementations to which it can forward requests.
 There are multiple versions of the interface included, affording clients backwards compatibility.